slviajero/tinybasic/MANUAL.md

 Configuration of the language features is done in language.h.

+Both files are explained in more detail in https://github.com/slviajero/tinybasic/wiki/How-to-compile-Stefan's-BASIC-(and-how-it-works)

 To compile BASIC on an Arduino, copy the folder IotBasic into your Arduino sketch folder and compile.
 I still use 1.18.5 to compile but test the 2.x versions of the Arduino IDE occasionally.

 To compile on Posix system, type